 Classic aromas of the variety like black cherry and figs, beautifully integrated with the notes of baking spices, fennel and hints of tobacco contributed by the elegant oak.
 The palate is rich and round, with soft and chewy tannins that promise a very long life — 15 to 20 years at least.
 I would recommend serving it at cellar temperature, between 58-60° F.

-The Don Miguel Vineyard: Named after the late patriarch of the Torres family, this sustainable and biodynamic vineyard is located in the Green Valley — the coolest, foggiest region of the Russian River, only ten miles from the Pacific.
+The Don Miguel Vineyard: Named after the late patriarch of the Torres family, this sustainable vineyard is located in the Green Valley — the coolest, foggiest region of the Russian River, only ten miles from the Pacific.
 It is planted in 'vaso' or head trained, which is the classic vine training system of the best Tempranillos grown in Spain; the fruit zone is circular around the head of the vine and the canopy creates an 'umbrella' shape over the fruit that results in dappled light.

 The grapes were harvested October 17-18, hand sorted, destemmed, and fermented in small stainless steel tanks, using our own indigenous yeast.
 The wine was aged in premium French oak barrels, 32% new, coopered by Magreñán from the forest of Vosges and Marchive from Bertranges.
 After 18 months in the barrels to soften the tannins, it was bottled, unfined and unfiltered, in April 2020.